Person in beekeeping suit and gloves with a beehive box, surrounded by bees.

 Social Castes

-Honeybees have three social castes, each with a specific role or set of roles that divide all of the labor inside a colony.
-The colony is made up of thousands of individuals functioning as a whole.
+Honey bees have three social castes, each with a specific role or set of roles that divide all of the labor inside a colony.
+The colony is made up of thousands of individuals functioning as a whole, which is one reason honey bee colonies are so fascinating to observe in beekeeping.

-The queen will lay all of the eggs for the colony, “deciding” when to lay drones (unfertilized eggs), or workers (fertilized eggs).
+The queen will lay all of the eggs for the colony, “deciding” when to lay drones from unfertilized eggs, or worker bees from fertilized eggs.
+Her steady laying eggs pattern is one of the signs beekeepers look for when checking colony strength.

 Watch our Encyclo'bee'dia video about the queen